Tim Lewis

-Tim Lewis (born December 18, 1961) is an American football coach and former player who is the defensive coordinator for the Boston College Eagles.
+Tim Lewis (born December 18, 1961) is an American football coach and former player who was most recently the defensive coordinator for the Boston College Eagles.
 He played college football as a cornerback for the Pittsburgh Panthers and was selected by the Green Bay Packers of the National Football League (NFL) in the first round of the 1983 NFL draft.
 Following a neck injury that cut his playing career short after four seasons, Lewis began serving as a coach in the collegiate and professional levels and obtained his first head coaching position with the Birmingham Iron of the Alliance of American Football (AAF) in 2019.
 He also served as the defensive backs coach for the St. Louis BattleHawks and co-defensive coordinator for the Arlington Renegades of the XFL.

 Lewis is the younger brother of former Memphis Express General Manager Will Lewis.
 Louis Riddick, former NFL safety and current ESPN broadcaster, is his cousin.
 Robb Riddick, another of his cousins, was a running back for the Buffalo Bills for eight seasons.